Sometimes it is difficult to slow down in our busy day and check ourselves: do our actions align with our values?

 Think about the times you might have witnessed a microaggression, a thinly-veiled derogatory comment against yourself or someone else regarding innate factors of personal identity.
 Did this happen in a store or restaurant... on a public bus... or in a classroom or office on campus?
 When it happened, did you speak up?
 Did you feel equipped to respond in the situation?
 Do you ever get to debrief about these kinds of interactions, or discuss what might have been done differently?
 What if you could?

-Individuals across our CU Boulder community who are interested in making excellence inclusive are invited to attend ODECE's open Inclusive Communities of Practice (ICoP) sessions.
-These are 90-minute meetings organized around a topic related to diversity, inclusion, equity, social justice, and human interaction.
+Individuals across our CU Boulder community who are interested in making excellence inclusive are invited to attend open Inclusive Communities of Practice (ICoP) sessions.
+Co-hosted by ODECE and the Center for Teaching and Learning (CTL), these are 90-minute meetings organized around a topic related to diversity, inclusion, equity, social justice, and human interaction.
 These conversations are meant to be “brave spaces” where faculty, staff and students can talk honestly about areas of concern and practice techniques for making excellence inclusive in your everyday lived experiences.

-ODECE's Inclusive Communities of Practice (ICoP) are organized to specifically relate to teaching and learning (pedagogy) practices, and workplace practices, respectively.
+ODECE and the CTL's Inclusive Communities of Practice (ICoP) are organized to focus on topics that help participants learn and practice inclusivity in actionable ways, specifically related to teaching and learning (pedagogy) practices, and workplace practices.

 We've been hosting these sessions since the Fall of 2017 and welcome guest presenters or guest topic facilitators.
 We often draw on topics that are inspired by ODECE's nationally-known expert practitioners from our Inclusive Pedagogy Workshop series.